key-chi/tiny-faces-pytorch/README.md

 - Clone this repository.
 - Download the WIDER Face dataset and annotations files to `data/WIDER`.
+- Build the docker container with `docker compose build`
+- Start it with `docker compose up -d`
+- Connect to the docker container with `docker compose exec tiny-faces /bin/bash`
+- Once inside the docker container, do the following:
     - Install dependencies with `pip install -r requirements.txt`.
+    - Train with `make`

 Your data directory should look like this for WIDERFace